-Colin Dunbar is the author of The Creator’s Almanac, The Era of the Orb, and Sanity in the Absurd!
+Colin Dunbar is the author of The Creator’s Almanac, Nine Bodies in a Puddle, The Era of the Orb, and Sanity in the Absurd!

 The Creator’s Almanac Volume One: The Thoughts of Manna is the first part of a fantasy series set in the distant future.
 A world where humans exist alongside demons.
 Here is a quick preview: